pimutils/vdirsyncer/docs/config.rst

                      certificate and the key or a list of paths to the files with them.
    :param useragent: Default ``vdirsyncer``.
+   :param use_vcard_4: Whether the server use vCard 4.0.

 Google
 ++++++